jessepav/lacygoill-wiki-backup/floating_point/representation.md

          and carry another 1 in the next column

 ##
-## What is the floating-point representation?

-It  adapts  the concept  of  scientific  notation,  in a  binary  implementation context, to the representation of numbers in computer memory, or in stored data.

-Scientific notation:
+# Floating-point numbers
+## What's the scientific notation of a number `x`?

-    x = ± S × 10^E
+    ± S × 10^E

-Normalized scientific notation:
+`S` is called the significand, and `E` the exponent.

+### What's its normalized form?

-    x = ± S × 10^E
+    ± S × 10^E
     1 ≤ S < 10

-Floating-point representation:
+##
+## What's the floating-point representation?

+The usage  of the  concept of  scientific notation,  in a  binary implementation context, to represent numbers in computer memory.

-    x = ± S × 2^E
+    ± S × 2^E
     1 ≤ S < 2

-`S` is called the significand, and `E` the exponent.

 ### Why is it called “floating”-point?